Isaac-kiptoo-kilimo/moringa-IP6-studio/README.md

 + [Layout](#project-layout)

 ## Description
-<p>This is a simple website of how to get male and female names according to the day of the week.
-The site is divided into six sections: the header, description part, the form,label,input fields,button and the footer.</p>
+<p>The purpose of the Delani Studio website is to display services offered by the Delani Studio.
+The site contains

+six sections,the about us section,the services offered,what they do section,the portfolio,the contact us page and the footer</p>

 ## Set-up/Installation